bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials1.md

 scene = plot(outfoldco, plotfold = true, legend = :bottomright)
 ```

+!!! tip "Tip"
+    The performances for computing the curve of Fold is not that great.
+It is because we use the default solver tailored for ODE.
+If you pass `jacobian_ma = :minaug` to the last `continuation` call, you should see a great improvement in performances.

 ## Using GMRES or another linear solver

 We continue the previous example but now using Matrix Free methods.
 The user can pass its own solver by implementing a version of `LinearSolver`.
 Some linear solvers have been implemented from `KrylovKit.jl` and `IterativeSolvers.jl` (see [Linear solvers (LS)](@ref) for more information), we can use them here.
 Note that we can also use preconditioners as shown below.
 The same functionality is present for the eigensolver.